Marinero – 5

 The first bundle mill prototype showed some technical errors, so they rebuild and adjusted the machine until it was correct.
 During the first production process the yarns knotted together.
 The only solution was to proceed the process partly by hand.
 Tjeerd has studied the spooling process from India, where the people work this process by hand.
 Carolijn continued this work plan for all the remaining KM dyed yarns.
 I am very thankful and happy with such amazing collaborators.
 My compliments for their love and dedication.

-*In my upcoming blogs I will show some color previews.
+*In my upcoming blogs I will show some more fabric color previews.

 *TextileLab start process